InFog/evaldojunior.com/_posts/2015-02-26-composer-global.md

   }

 This file will tell composer to install the binaries of the packages in my **~/bin** dir.
-Ans since this dir is in my **$PATH**, I'll be able to execute php commands simply calling the command name.
+And since this dir is in my **$PATH**, I'll be able to execute php commands simply using the command name.

 For example, to install PHPCPD, use this (assuming **composer** is also in your PATH):

   composer global require "sebastian/phpcpd:*"

-Wait for the installation and done, you have PHPCPD to run whenever you need:
+Wait for the installation to finish and done, you have PHPCPD to run whenever you need it:

+  cd myprojectdir
   phpcpd src/
   phpcpd 2.0.1 by Sebastian Bergmann.
   0.00% duplicated lines out of 5107 total lines of code.

 Wow, good!
-No duplication in a real project :)
+No duplication in a real project :) And it's the first run.

 You can also setup something like this to install binaries (executables) into **/usr/local/bin** or something like this.
 But it would be more for shared envs.